 Moh Pai’s Goals and Philosophy

 Moh Pai’s goals are to learn how to deal with a variety of attacks that are commonplace.
-Moh Pai is a defensive art filled with adaptation drills and techniques.
+Our style of Moh Pai is a defensive martial art filled with adaptation drills and techniques.
 Adaptation drills are drills designed to help you adapt during a situation and strike at targets as they are presented.
 We believe that having the ability to adapt allows us freedom of movement when dealing with an opponent.
-The overall goal of martial arts is health, longevity, and attaining peace in one’s life.
+The overall goal of martial arts training is health, longevity, and attaining peace in one’s life.
 Here at Hidden Lake Kung Fu we realize the importance of health, fitness, focus, and understanding of the art.

 Kung Fu Classifications